Ford, BMW lead Solid Power’s $130M Series B round – TechCrunch

 This latest round of investment will help Solid Power boost its manufacturing to produce battery cells with the company’s highest ampere hour (Ah) output yet.
 Under separate joint development agreements with Ford and BMW, it will deliver to the OEMs 100 Ah cells for testing and vehicle integration from 2022.

-Until this point, the company has been manufacturing cells with 2 Ah and 10 Ah output.
+Until this point, the company has been manufacturing cells with 2 Ah and 20 Ah output.
 “Hundreds” of 2 Ah battery cells were validated by Ford and BMW late last year, Solid Power said in a statement.
-Meanwhile, it is currently producing 20 Ah solid-state batteries on a pilot basis with standard lithium-ion equipment.
+Meanwhile, it is currently producing 20 Ah solid state batteries on a pilot basis with standard lithium-ion equipment.

-As opposed to the 20 Ah pilot-scale cells – which are composed of 22-layers at 9×20 cm – these 100 Ah cells will have a larger footprint and even more layers, Solid Power spokesman Will McKenna told TechCrunch. (‘Layers’ refers to the number of double-sided cathodes, McKenna explained – so the 20 Ah cell has 22 cathodes and 22 anodes, with an all-solid electrolyte separator in-between each, all in a single cell.)
+As opposed to the 20 Ah pilot-scale cells — which are composed of 22-layers at 9×20 cm — these 100 Ah cells will have a larger footprint and even more layers, Solid Power spokesman Will McKenna told TechCrunch. (“Layers” refers to the number of double-sided cathodes, McKenna explained — so the 20 Ah cell has 22 cathodes and 22 anodes, with an all-solid electrolyte separator in between each, all in a single cell.)

 Unlike Solid Power’s manufacturing, traditional lithium-ion batteries must undergo electrolyte filling and cycling in their production processes.
-Solid Power says these additional steps accounts for 5% and 30% of capital expenditure in a typical GWh-scale lithium-ion facility.
+Solid Power says these additional steps account for 5% and 30% of capital expenditure in a typical GWh-scale lithium-ion facility.

 This isn’t the first time Solid Power has landed investments from the automakers.
 The company’s $20 million Series A in 2018 attracted capital from BMW and Ford, as well as Samsung, Hyundai, Volta and others.
 It’s part of a new wave of companies that have attracted the attention of OEMs.
 Other notable examples include Volkswagen-backed QuantumScape and General Motors, which has put its money on SES.

-Ford is also independently researching advanced battery technologies and is planning on opening a $185 million R&D battery lab, the company said last week.
+Ford is also independently researching advanced battery technologies and is planning to open a $185 million R&D battery lab, the company said last week.